Leo von Caprivi: Foreign Policy

-Ending Reinsurance Treaty
+Ending the Reinsurance Treaty

 Only a week into office, Caprivi was forced to choose whether to renew the Reinsurance Treaty, a secret alliance Bismarck had made with Russia.
-Caprivi opposed the ideas of a preventive war against Russia developed by General Alfred von Waldersee.
-Nevertheless, he conformed to the decision of officials of the Foreign Office around Friedrich von Holstein not to renew the Reinsurance Treaty and focus on a more straightforward alliance with Austria-Hungary.
+Although he was a military man, war was not a political option for Caprivi and he opposed General Alfred von Waldersee's proposal for Germany to ally with Austria-Hungary and carry out a preventive war against Russia.
+Nevertheless, he followed the decision of officials of the Foreign Office around Friedrich von Holstein not to renew the Reinsurance Treaty and focus on a more straightforward alliance with Austria-Hungary.
 Unaware of the Foreign Office's determination, Wilhelm II had personally assured Russian Ambassador Count Pavel Andreyevich Shuvalov that the treaty would be renewed.
 When Caprivi discussed the issue with the Emperor, Wilhelm II yielded to his Chancellor, unwilling to dismiss another chancellor one week after dismissing Bismarck.
 The treaty was not renewed, and Shuvalov was shocked at the sudden reversal.

-In the years following this rejection, Russia forged the Alliance with France.
+The decision led to the Reinsurance Treaty becoming public knowledge for the first time and prompted sharp criticism from supporters of Bismarck.
+In the press, Caprivi was subsequently attacked as a dilettante in foreign policy.
+Several historians have argued that this decision caused the encirclement of Germany which finally led to it fighting on two fronts in the First World War.
+However, the German relationship with Russia had already deteriorated in the final years of Bismarck's chancellorship, especially as a result of trade disputes regarding Russian agricultural exports.
+At the same time, strong forces in Russian politics were already pushing for a rapprochement with France in the late 1880s.
+It is unclear that renewing the Reinsurance Treaty could have overcome these factors.
+Although the ending of the Reinsurance Treaty was not the beginning of the crisis in German-Russian relations, it did have considerable consequences.
+In 1893 and 1894, Russia forged the Alliance with France and Germany was thus more closely committed to Austria-Hungary.
+Thus, the decision contributed to the formation of competing power blocks in Europe.

+In place of the Reinsurance Treaty, Caprivi pursued the Triple Alliance with Austria-Hungary and Italy.
+He then sought to expand this through good relations with Britain.